James Wood Bush

 James Wood Bush (c.
-1844–45 – April 24, 1906) was an American Union Navy sailor of British and Native Hawaiian descent.
+1844–45 – April 24, 1906) was an American Union navy sailor of British and Native Hawaiian descent.
 He was among a group of more than one hundred Native Hawaiian and Hawaii-born combatants in the American Civil War, at a time when the Kingdom of Hawaii was still an independent nation.

-Enlisting in the Union Navy in 1864, Bush served as a sailor aboard USS Vandalia and the captured Confederate vessel USS Beauregard, which maintained the blockade of the ports of the Confederacy.
+Enlisting in the Union navy in 1864, Bush served as a sailor aboard USS Vandalia and the captured Confederate vessel USS Beauregard, which maintained the blockade of the ports of the Confederacy.
 He was discharged from service in 1865 after an injury, which developed into a chronic condition in later life.
 The impoverished Bush was unable to return to Hawaii for more than a decade, during which time he traveled through New England and much of the Pacific.
 Back in Hawaii, he worked as a government tax collector and road supervisor for the island of Kauai, where he settled down.
 In later life, he converted to Mormonism and became an active member of the Hawaiian Mission.
 After the annexation of Hawaii to the United States, Bush was recognized for his military service, and in 1905 was granted a government pension for the injuries he received in the Navy.
 He died at his home on Kauai on April 24, 1906.

 For a long period after the Civil War, the legacy and contributions of Bush and other documented Hawaiian participants were largely forgotten except in the private circles of descendants and historians.
 There has been a revival of interest, especially through the efforts of his great-grandniece Edna Bush Ellis and others in the Hawaiian community.
 In 2010, the "Hawaiʻi Sons of the Civil War" were commemorated with a bronze plaque erected along the memorial pathway at the National Memorial Cemetery of the Pacific in Honolulu.

 Early life

 James Wood Bush was born in Honolulu, on the island of Oahu.
 The date of his birth is uncertain; sources claim it to be October 1844, 1845, or 1847–1848.
+The 1900 United States census records his birth date as November 1845.

-He was the son of George Henry Bush (1807–1853), a native of Suffolk, England, who settled in Hawaii in 1825, and his Hawaiian wife.
+He was the son of George Henry Bush, a native of Suffolk, England, who settled in Hawaii in 1825, and his Hawaiian wife.

 Bush was thus of mixed Native Hawaiian and Caucasian descent, known as hapa haole in Hawaiian, although in the United States he was referred to as a "half-caste".
 His older brother was John Edward Bush, who became a newspaper publisher and politician, serving as royal governor of Kauaʻi and a cabinet minister under the reign of King Kalākaua.
 Little is known about Bush's life before 1864.
 Like his brother, he began his career as a sailor working on either merchant or whaling ships in the Pacific.
 Hawaiian sailors were highly regarded in the 18th- and 19th-century maritime industry.